m5stack/M5Unit-METER/README.md

 This module is widely used in application scenarios such as temperature collection, control, and monitoring in industrial automation, instrumentation, power and electrical, heat treatment and other fields.

+### SKU:M127

+The DualKmeter module13.2 is a dual-channel K-type temperature measurement module based on the MAX31855KASA+stm32f030f4p6+galvanic isolation.

+The module has a built-in two-way K-type thermocouple sensor interface, which uses the signal relay to measure the temperature value of the two channels in turn, supporting a measurement range of -200°C to 1350°C, and a measurement accuracy of °C.

+At the same time, the module also has built-in voltage and signal isolation chips such as B0505LS-1WR2 and CA-IS3020S, ensuring the 'stability and safety' of the system.

+In addition, the module has a built-in dial code on off, which can easily switch different I2C addresses to meet the different application needs of users.
+It can be applied to multiple scenarios such as industrial automation and instrument detection.

 ## Related Link
 See also examples using conventional methods here.